Last updated: 1st November 2025

 (a) your initial access to the Platform Services through any online provisioning, registration or order process; or

-(b) if applicable, the date on which the Order is fully executed,
+(b) if applicable, the date on which the Order is fully executed (Effective Date).

 (a) Without limiting clause 2.6, only your Users may access or use the Platform Services.

-(b) You may authorise any member of your personnel to be a User, in which case you will provide Cotiss with the User’s name and any other information that Cotiss reasonably requires in relation to the User.
+(b) You warrant that any User who opens an account on your behalf has the requisite authority to do so.
+You may authorise any member of your personnel to be a User, in which case you will provide Cotiss with the User’s name and any other information that Cotiss reasonably requires in relation to the User.

 (c) Each User must keep their login credentials confidential and not share them with anyone else.

-(d) You are responsible for your Users’ compliance with this Agreement and all acts and omissions of your Users in connection with their access to and use of the Platform Services.
-Any breach of this Agreement by your personnel (including, to avoid doubt, a User) is deemed to be a breach of this Agreement by you.
+(d) You are responsible for your Users’ compliance with this Agreement, all applicable local, state, federal, and foreign laws and all acts and omissions of your Users in connection with their access to and use of the Platform Services.
+Any breach of this Agreement by your personnel is deemed to be a breach of this Agreement by you.

 (e) You will promptly notify Cotiss if you become aware of any compromise of your User login credentials or any breach of this Agreement by any of your Users.